What if I don't have a head count yet?

 What if I don't have enough people to meet the service minimum?

-I will be happy to service you even if you are only booking for yourself, as long as you are willing to pay my service minimum of $400 for me to come to you.
+I will be happy to service you even if you are only booking for yourself, as long as you are willing to pay my service minimum of $600 for me to come to you (this applies to Fridays & Saturdays).
 I may also be able to fit in smaller parties if you are willing to travel to me.
-Since I specialize in bridal beauty, I will block out an entire day for one bride so that she can receive the best service possible.
+Since I specialize in bridal beauty, I will block out an entire day sometimes up to a year in advance for one bride so that she can receive the best service possible.
 Blocking out an entire day for one or two people can be tricky, which is why I have a service minimum.

 Can I have a preview before booking?

 Absolutely!
 Previews are a great way to see if we are a good fit.
 If not, no harm no foul!
-However, I cannot hold dates without a contract and deposit.
+However, I cannot hold dates without a contract and retainer.

 How much time should I allow for makeup on my wedding day?

-I plan for about 45 minutes per bridal party member and 1 hour for the bride.
-You can also expect a 15-20 minute period at the end of all services when I apply lipstick and do any touch-ups that are necessary before I leave.
+I plan for about 45 minutes per bridal party member and 1-1.5 hours for the bride.
+You can also expect a 15-20 minute period at the end of all services when I do any touch-ups that are necessary before I leave.

 What if I need to add more people or services?